 Video: Members of the CJNG cartel captured in a Veracruz carnival parade

-Alleged members of the New Generation Jalisco Cartel were captured parading armed and hooded in a Veracruz carnival.
+Suspected members of the Jalisco Cartel - New Generation were captured parading armed and hooded at a carnival in Veracruz.

 "While we were on a prevention and surveillance tour on board the SPM-045 unit, with seven elements in support of the traditional Mixtec Carnival, a convoy of approximately 28 vehicles with men armed with heavy-gauge weapons was present on board and with the acronym CJNG ".